 Administered by the Government, this scheme offers financial assistance in the form of loans to eligible students under the FASP to meet their tuition fees, academic expenses and basic living expenses.
-Applicants can refer to the website of the Student Financial Assistance Agency (SFAA) (www.sfaa.gov.hk) for the maximum level of financial assistance and downloading relevant application forms.
+Applicants can refer to the website of the Student Finance Office (SFO) (www.wfsfasa. gov.hk) for the maximum level of financial assistance and downloading relevant application forms.